echang15/rapidprototyping-django/README.md

 ### What are we doing?
 We are telling django that we're creating a object called Todo.
 This model has 3 properties: user, description, and due_date, and they have attributes.
 For the description, we're telling django that the max length is 128 characters, and there must be a value there to pass validation.

-Ok, we've defined our models, but we havent created them in our database yet; lets do that.
+Ok, we've defined our models, but we haven't created them in our database yet; lets do that.

 ```python manage.py makemigrations```
 ```python manage.py migrate```